AvtsVivek/Az204WthTerraform/src/tf-files/890225-azure-key-vault-with-aad-app-secret/ReadMe.md

 - Once the database is ready with necessary data, collect the application object/service principal credentials.
 The steps needed are same as earlier example.
   - The secret can be obtained from the command, terraform output app_name_password_value
   - You need to set them in this file. ./../../dotnet-apps/0280-AzureKeyVaultSecretsSqlAppAccess/Services/ProductService.cs
+  - You need to set them in this file. ./../../dotnet-apps/0285-AzureKeyVaultSecretsWebApiAccess/Services/ProductService.cs
   - The following are the variable you need to set.
 ```tf
 var tenantId = "35b02984-c026-40c5-8cb3-2267c184d48a";